-Multidimensional cubes used in OLAP technology are the basis of data storage and organization.
-The cube comprises all the data in a snowflake or in a star schema whose middle is a table consisting of data aggregations and reconciling various dimensions.
+Multidimensional OLAP cubes used in OLAP technology are the basis of data storage and organization.
+The OLAP cube definition entails that the cube comprises all the data in a snowflake or in a star schema whose middle is a table consisting of data aggregations and reconciling various dimensions.
 The dimensions include information about the aggregations and how they can be analyzed.
-The multidimensional cube is called a hypercube if it involves more than three dimensions.
+The multidimensional OLAP cube is called a hypercube if it involves more than three dimensions.

 MOLAP is considered to be a standard form of OLAP and as a rule, mentioned as OLAP.
-Data in this type of system is stored in a multidimensional array but not in a relational database.
+In this OLAP cube example data is stored in a multidimensional array but not in a relational database.
 The system requires pre-computation before being run.

 In contrast to classic OLAP, ROLAP operates explicitly with relational databases and doesn’t need pre-computation.
-Nevertheless, the database has to be thoroughly drawn up to be exploited in ROLAP.
+Nevertheless, the OLAP cube database has to be thoroughly drawn up to be exploited in ROLAP.

 HOLAP, as the name implies, is a hybrid of MOLAP and ROLAP reconciled.
 This type lets users specify which amount of data will be stored in MOLAP and in ROLAP respectively.